jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 ### Delegated user details fields for POST/PUT endpoints for comments/history
 {: .govuk-heading-s}

-The Works API will allow External systems which integrate with Street Manager to supply internal user identifer details in API calls from their own systems so that their actions in Street Manager can be distinguished from other internal users sent via API.
+The Work API will allow External systems which integrate with Street Manager to supply internal user identifer details in API calls from their own systems so that their actions in Street Manager can be distinguished from other internal users sent via API.
 This will be recorded and displayed in areas such as Comments and Works History.
 {: .govuk-body}

-The fields to be used for this have already been added to the Works API as placeholders for integration, see the **Swagger JSON** and **Resource Guide** for details.
+The fields to be used for this have already been added to the Work API as placeholders for integration, see the **Swagger JSON** and **Resource Guide** for details.
 {: .govuk-body}

 ### Returning transaction IDs on updates and use in polling endpoint